artsmia/artstories.md/art/curator-s-office.md

 # [Curator's Office](http://artstories.artsmia.org/#/o/116294)
 ![Curator's Office](http://api.artsmia.org/images/116294/large.jpg)

-*Curator’s Office* presents the story of Dr. Barton Kestle, a curator at the MIA during the 1950s who simply disappeared.
+*Curator’s Office* presents the story of Dr. Barton Kestle, a curator at Mia during the 1950s who simply disappeared.
 The door to his office was simply sealed behind a wall in a later museum renovation.
 Or so a visitor might think.
 Artist Mark Dion carefully crafted a narrative about an imaginary staff person who may have run afoul of the US government during the height of the Cold War.
 Kestle’s office provides a window into a bygone era and, perhaps, clues to help solve the mystery of the missing curator.

 ---